 In 2009, the SJVAPCD adopted the guidance document: Guidance for Valley Land-Use Agencies in Addressing GHG Emission Impacts for New Projects Under CEQA.
 This document recommends the usage of performance-based standards, otherwise knowns as Best Performance Standards (BPS), to assess significance of project-specific greenhouse gas emissions on global climate change during the environmental review process.
-Projects implementing BPS in accordance with SJVAPCD's guidance would be determined to have a less than significant individual and cumulative impact on greenhouse gas emissions and would not require project specific quantification of greenhouse gas emissions.20 a.
-Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
+Projects implementing BPS in accordance with SJVAPCD's guidance would be determined to have a less than significant individual and cumulative impact on greenhouse gas emissions and would not require project specific quantification of greenhouse gas emissions.15

+- a.
+Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? - b.
+Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?